ssato/python-anyconfig/README.rst

     {'a': 1, 'b': [{'c': 3}], 'd': {'e': "bbb"}}

-* anyconfig.MS_NO_REPLACE: Do not replace configuration parameters provided in former config files.
+* anyconfig.MS_NO_REPLACE: Do not replace configuration parameter values provided in former config files.

   For example, if a.yml and b.yml are like followings: